 I love feeding fresh foods to dogs and cats, but it’s vital to cover all nutrient needs.
 If you’re curious about getting started, seek help from a veterinary pet nutritionist to make sure you’re covering all of your pet’s nutritional needs over the course of each week.

-Judy: We just designed a diet for a dog to treat cancer.
+Dr. Judy Morgan: We just designed a diet to treat a dog with cancer.
 The dog went into remission, but then he came back out of remission and cancer became active again.
-They started doing chemo, so they’re using traditional medicine.
+The pet parents decided to start doing chemo, so they’re using traditional medicine.
 But now, the dog developed kidney failure.
 So the traditional oncologist said to put the dog on this specific prescription diet for kidney failure.
 That diet was going to treat the kidney disease but make the cancer worse.

 So I’m always looking at at situation with a pet from the perspective that you can’t ignore the cancer problem to treat the kidney problem, and you can’t ignore the kidney problem to treat the cancer problem.
 You have to look at the animal as a whole.
 So we redesigned the original diet to address both problems.
 From an integrated standpoint, we’re using the best of both sides of medicine.

-Natural Ways to Protect our Pets from Fleas and Ticks
+Natural Ways to Protect our Dogs from Fleas and Ticks

 Advice for Entrepreneurs Starting in the Pet Industry